Milner Field: The Hollins years

-Deserted – the final years
+Final years

-Another auction arranged for 1930 again failed to result in a sale, and at this point, with the house now owned by the Salts Mill estate, the roof was removed to avoid paying rates (local taxes).
-The building deteriorated, and was plundered by the mill for stone for repairs, and by locals for any souvenir of grandeur they could find.
-In the years leading up to the Second World War nature began to reclaim the land around the house and it became a shambolic shadow of its former glory.
-Tales of ghosts and misfortune saw the neglect hasten, and the estate was billeted by the Home Guard (Bingley) who used the shell of the building for grenade practice.
+Another auction, arranged for 1930, again failed to result in a sale.
+With the house now owned by the Salts Mill estate, the roof was removed to avoid paying rates (local taxes).
+The building deteriorated in the years leading up to the Second World War, and was plundered by the mill for stone for repairs, and by locals.
+The estate was billeted by the Home Guard (Bingley) who used the building for grenade practice.

-After the Second World War, more years of neglect as the country rebuilt from the ravages of war.
-It became a playground for local children, but the dangerous state of the place led to the decision to attempt demolition.
-In the 1950s there was a failed explosion that barely made a mark, such was the solid nature of the original build.
-There has been mention of a fire, but whether this was an isolated incident or designed to strip the house of remaining timber prior to a second explosion attempt is unknown.
-Even the second attempt with dynamite was only a partial success, and the remaining tall walls and towers were pulled down with rope and chain, and left where they fell.
+After the Second World War, the house became a playground for local children, but the dangerous state of the place led to the decision to demolish it.
+In the 1950s, an attempted explosion failed due to the structural quality of the original build.
+While a fire is said to have taken place, it is unknown whether it was an isolated incident or was designed to strip the house of remaining timber prior to a second explosion attempt.
+The second attempt with dynamite was a partial success, and the remaining tall walls and towers were pulled down with rope and chain, and left where they fell.

-Stone and brick was plundered for years, save for the large pieces that were far too heavy to move.
+The site was plundered for years for stone and brick, except for the large pieces that were far too heavy to move.
 Cellars remained intact, and became a new playground for local children.
-The once grand gardens, stables and conservatory were consumed by leaves, new growth and more leaves, and so the cycle continued through the decades that followed.

 Recent times

-The coach road that existed between the South (originally Eastern) and North (originally Western) lodges became open land – well kept and a pleasant country walk for local families.
-The lodges – originally gatehouses to the estate – became inhabited again, and by the new millennium people walking the coach road had little idea of the grand site that once prospered just out of site.
-The original gothic archway fell in the 70s.
-Children used the site for mountain biking, social drinking and sadly, vandalism, blissfully unaware of what once stood beneath their feet.
+The coach road that existed between the South (originally Eastern) and North (originally Western) lodges became open land.
+The lodges – originally gatehouses to the estate – became inhabited again.
+The original gothic archway fell in the 1970s.
+Children used the site for mountain biking, social drinking and vandalism.